 - Invite other local businesses into your circle

-- Create local events with locations nearby your business
+- Create local events with locations near your business

 Now, you will need to optimize your website so that it shows up higher in your Local area for searches related to your business.